notus-sh/cocooned/README.md

 rails g cocoon:install
 ```

-This will install the Cocoon JavaScript file.
+This will install the Cocooned JavaScript file.
 In your application layout, add the following below the default javascripts:

 ```haml
 = javascript_include_tag :cocoon